Tag: Relationship Advice

 • A knee-jerk response to people-please

-These deeper personal issues are what we need to focus on to unblock a meaningful emotional connection with our wife.
+These deeper personal issues are what you need to resolve to have a meaningful emotional connection with your wife.

 This connection is critical in a long-term relationship.

-Without it, she won’t be able to trust herself to be soft and affectionate towards us.
+Without it, she won’t be able to trust herself to be soft and affectionate around you.

 There are 3 zones in life…